juliaanto/escape-room/readme.md

 ## Сomposition
-- Fetching data from the server and displaying it on the main page and the quest page
+- Fetching data from the server and displaying it on the main page and the quest info page
 - Filtering the list of quests by genre
 - Interactive map
 - Quest booking form